MMK21Hub/News/Latest/index.md

  - Multi-language wikis (Commons, etc) use the [Translate](https://www.mediawiki.org/wiki/Special:MyLanguage/Help:Extension:Translate) extention.
 Missing translations will soon be highlighted, similar to how Outdated translations are highlighted pink.
    - 🔧<sup>1</sup> This highlighting [will soon be able to be disabled](https://phabricator.wikimedia.org/T256625) using a tag like `<translate nowrap>`.
  - 🔧<sup>3</sup> Wikimedia [will be moving](https://lists.wikimedia.org/pipermail/wikitech-l/2020-July/093577.html) onto GitLab instead of Gerrit for code review.
 See the linked email for more infomation.
- - The 'first step in cutting the release branch' for the MediaWiki 1.35 release will happen today (Monday).
-Afterwards, the focus will move off any new features and onto bugfixes.
+ - The 'first step in cutting the release branch' for the MediaWiki 1.35 release happened on Monday.
+The focus is now on bugfixes: any new features will be targeted at 1.36.
 MediaWiki 1.35 is expected to land 'at the beginning of August'.
 [More infomation can be found in this email.](https://lists.wikimedia.org/pipermail/mediawiki-announce/2020-June/000250.html)

 ## Updates
  - [MediaWiki 1.35.0-wmf.41](https://www.mediawiki.org/wiki/MediaWiki_1.35/wmf.41) is being rolled out this week: [Phabricator task](https://phabricator.wikimedia.org/T256669) • [Roadmap](https://www.mediawiki.org/wiki/MediaWiki_1.35/Roadmap#41) • [Current status](https://versions.toolforge.org/) • [Git](https://phabricator.wikimedia.org/source/mediawiki/history/wmf%252F1.35.0-wmf.41) • [Notes](https://phabricator.wikimedia.org/project/view/4807/) • [Commits](https://phabricator.wikimedia.org/source/mediawiki/compare/?head=wmf%2F1.35.0-wmf.41&against=master)